axonweb3/axon/core/api/README.md

 ##### Returns

  Boolean - returns true of the client is mining, otherwise false.
+Always return false in Axon network.

 ##### Examples